Muxelmann/CatEEGfMRIStudy/README.md

 @CatStudy | Y | MATLAB class folder containing the entire study's code to present the visual stimuli.
 The class is called `CatStudy` and consists of several files that are all stored within this directory.
 CatEEGInterface.m | N | MATLAB class that (soon) provides an interface to sent notifications to an EEG computer so that the recording is time-stamped / time-marked.
 This class is used within `CatStudy`. run.m | N | A sample MATLAB code, demonstrating how to use the `CatStudy` class.
 This code runs through a single study, consisting of several blocks where each block contains several consecutive trials.
-~~DownloadPsychtoolbox~~ | N | A copy of the Psychtoolbox installer that was downloaded for ease of installation.
-This file was obtained on the 7th of June 2016 from [here](http://psychtoolbox.org/download/#installation). **This file was removed since installation should be done as instructed on the Psychtoolbox website...**

 ## Trial execution